Top 10 Information

 Anti-virus threats are increasing.
 Experts

-believe that as many as one out of every ten e-mail
+believe that as many as one out of every ten

-messages contain a virus.
+e-mail messages contain a virus.
 Don't put your

-organization at risk, obtain and implement reliable
+organization at risk, obtain and implement

-anti-virus software.
-Consider the following:
+reliable anti-virus software.
+Consider the

 - Viruses destroy the integrity of your